-Below are the tuition and fees per semester for the Fall 2016 for each graduate program within the UA Zuckerman College of Public Health.
-Fall 2017 tuition rates will be posted in June of 2017, once they are approved by the Arizona Board of Regents.
+Below are the tuition and fees per semester for the Fall 2023 for each graduate program within the UA Zuckerman College of Public Health.

 - Graduate Programs (MPH, MS, PhD, DrPH)